muchisx/shopify-admin-postman/README.md

 <sub> \*_GraphQL not recommend to use via Postman Web.
 [I recommend this approach instead.](#recommended-graphql-client-for-first-time-users)_ </sub>

-# How to use in your Workspace?
+# How to use it in Postman?

-For using it in your own Workspace you have multiple options.

 These Collections [are using Collection Variables](https://learning.postman.com/docs/sending-requests/variables/), make sure to fill all the variables that you will use before launching requests!

+For using it in your own Workspace you have multiple options:

-## Option A. You can use it from the Web View Collections linked above.
+## Web View Collections

+As linked above, you can use these [Web View](#web-view) collections.

 The variables that you define under the `Current value` input are stored only in your account, so you can safely use it from there.

 > This will only work for the REST APIs for now, due to Postman only allowing GraphQL queries in the Desktop client.

-## Option A-2.
-You can use it from the Desktop View.
+## Desktop View

 The variables that you define under the `Current value` input are stored only in your account, so you can safely use it from there.

-## Option B. [Fork it directly](https://learning.postman.com/docs/collaborating-in-postman/using-version-control/forking-entities/) from the Web View collections linked above.
+## [Fork it directly](https://learning.postman.com/docs/collaborating-in-postman/using-version-control/forking-entities/) from the Web View collections.

+Go to any collection in [Web View](#web-view) and click on fork.
 This should allow you to fork it directly into your Workspace.

 > This will only work for the REST APIs for now, due to Postman only allowing GraphQL queries in the Desktop client.

-## Option C. [Import it directly](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-from-git/) from this github repository.
+## [Import it directly](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-from-git/) from this github repository.

 > This will only work for importing the REST APIs for now, due to a Postman bug I haven't been able to export the GraphQL ones to add it here.

 Go through the import process and it should automatically add it to your workspace.

-## Option D. Manually download the collection files and import into Postman.
+## Download the collection files and import into Postman.

 > This will only work for importing the REST APIs for now, due to a Postman bug I haven't been able to export the GraphQL ones to add it here.